javierfa98/AR_Transformer/README.md

 # AR_Transformer: Modeling Dynamical Systems with AutoRegressive Transformers
-This repository is part of a paper under review for the Seventh Iberian Robotics Conference.
+This repository is part of a paper accepted for the Seventh Iberian Robotics Conference.
 More details will be provided later.

 ## Table of Contents
 - [Overview](#overview)